UNSH/Unity-Apple-Distribution-Workflow/0_BeforeYouBuild/ReadMe.md

 - Double check if all your buttons work.
 - [Read this](https://developer.apple.com/app-store/review/rejections/)

+### Using Unity IAP and Non-Consumable unlock?
+Make sure you do not immediately close the Menu containing the IAP button with onPurchaseComplete.
+If you do use Invoke to delay the closing for 0.1 seconds otherwise you will have problems.
+It will seem to work on some devices but with others your purchase will not come through.

 ### Build your game and place your build in “/1_MyBuild”
 So that's *"1_MyBuild/MYGAME"*